CSUMBmWall/journal/README.md

 I started working with Angular JS on a project at work and decided to try using it for a journal to become more familiar.
 I started small with a read and write pane, and slowly added features.

 After Angular 2 came out, I rewrote everything, and upgraded again to Angular 5.
 Bootstrap provides style and functionality.
+I had worked with Elasticsearch on an earlier project and decided to use it for the database.

 ## Write